 Each day, 3,000 people are expected to pass through the building.
 After opening in 2017, the collaborative effort transformed a once-disinvested area between Downtown and Midtown into a center for wellness and urban

 The Project, located in a severely disinvested area where the poverty rate is 37.6% and the unemployment is 2.29 times the national average, will bring much-needed resources in arts, education, and healthcare to a community most in need.
 The City of Memphis estimates the building will create 800 jobs and generate more than $37 million in new wages annually.
 20% of the total 260 residential units are affordable housing units, occupied by low-income residents whose household income is less than or equal to 80% of the Area’s Median Family Income.

-women owned businesses has been exceeded, and hundreds of new construction jobs have been created stimulating economic regeneration
+The project’s goal of awarding 25% of the work to certified minority and women-owned businesses has been exceeded, and hundreds of new construction jobs have been created stimulating economic regeneration in the area.

-But for the NMTC, the project would not have the financial resources to fund the redevelopment of this iconic building, which sat vacant for over 20 years, and offer favorable rates and terms to community-oriented tenants.
-Moreover, the Project’s overriding mission to transform the historic Sears Crosstown building and create a unique urban village that is focused on health, wellness, arts and education, would not be possible due to the incredibly high cost of the rehabilitation.
+But for the NMTC, the project would not have the financial resources to fund the redevelopment of this iconic building, which sat vacant for over 20 years and offer favorable rates and terms to community-oriented tenants.
+Moreover, the project’s overriding mission to transform the historic Sears Crosstown building and create a unique urban village that is focused on health, wellness, arts, and education, would not be possible due to the incredibly high cost of the rehabilitation.